sensu/sensu-docs-legacy/0.10/installing_sensu.md

 The client will log to `/var/log/sensu/sensu-client.log`.

+#### Firewall rules
+The client will need to access RabbitMQ, so ensure that the firewall on the RabbitMQ server accepts traffic from the client machine (port 5672 if not using SSL; 5671 if using SSL.)

 ### Installing a Windows Sensu client node

 Installing and configuring a Sensu client on Windows is very different from the steps above.